Well-posedness and global attractor for wave equation with nonlinear damping and super-cubic nonlinearity: Global attractor

 \section{Global attractor}

 In this section, we prove the existence of global attractor for problem \eqref{eq1}.
-For the convenience of the reader, we now recall the definition of the global attractor, see \cite{babin92,temam97} for more details. \begin{Def} Let $\{S(t)\}_{t\geq 0}$ be a semigroup on a metric space $(X,d)$.
+For the reader's convenience, we now recall the definition of the global attractor; see \cite{babin92,temam97} for more details. \begin{Def} Let $\{S(t)\}_{t\geq 0}$ be a semigroup on a metric space $(X,d)$.
 A subset $\mathscr{A}$ of $X$ is called a global attractor for the semigroup, if $\mathscr{A}$ is compact and enjoys the following properties:\\ (1) $\mathscr{A}$ is invariant , i.e. $S(t)\mathscr{A}=\mathscr{A}$,~$\forall t\geq 0$;\\ (2) $\mathscr{A}$ attracts all bounded sets of $X$, that is, for any bounded subset $B$ of $X$,

-where $dist(B,A)$ is the semidistance of two sets B and A: \end{Def} According to the abstract attractor existence theorem (see \cite{temam97}, for instance), the existence of the global attractor can be guaranteed provided the semigroup $S(t)$ is continuous, dissipative and asymptotically compact in phase space $\H$.
-The continuity of $S(t)$ has been proved in Lemma \ref{unique}, therefore it remains to verify the dissipativity and asymptotic compactness.
+where $dist(B,A)$ is the semidistance of two sets B and A: \end{Def} According to the abstract attractor existence theorem (see \cite{temam97}, for instance), the existence of the global attractor can be guaranteed provided the semigroup $\{S(t)\}_{t \ge 0}$ is continuous, dissipative, and asymptotically compact in the phase space $\H$.
+The continuity of $S(t)$ has been proven in Lemma \ref{unique}; therefore, it remains to verify the dissipativity and asymptotic compactness of the semigroup defined in \eqref{def:S}.
+In particular, we show that $\{S(t)\}_{t \ge 0}$ is dissipative by contructing a bounded absorbing set in Lemma \ref{le4.1} below and prove the asymptotic compactness of $\{S(t)\}_{t \ge 0}$ in Lemma \ref{le4.6} below.